Skip to content

 Why Palm Harbor homes need standby power

-For a home on a well pump, a medical device, or just a refrigerator and a family trying to sleep in the heat, a multi-day outage isn’t an inconvenience — it’s an emergency.
+For a home on a well pump, a medical device, or just a refrigerator and a family trying to sleep in the heat, a multi-day outage is not an inconvenience, it is an emergency.
 A permanently installed standby generator detects the outage and restores power automatically, usually within seconds, and runs for as long as Duke takes to come back.

 See how installation works →